ofajs/ofa-v4-docs/packages/docs/en/cases/render-text.md

 Text rendering is wrapped with double curly braces, i.e. `{{xxx}}`, where xxx represents the attribute name of the component.

-The example demonstrates how to render the val attribute of the component element.
+case demonstrates how to render the val data of a component element:

-<a href="../../publics/examples/render-text/demo.html" preview demo></a>
-<a href="../../publics/examples/render-text/text-demo.html" main demo></a>